zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/health_srv.rst

 :ref:`bluetooth_mesh_models_health_cli` models.
 It is primarily used to report faults in the mesh node and map the mesh nodes to their physical location.

+If present, the Health Server model must be instantiated on the primary element.

 Faults
 ******